chusovich/chusovich/README.md

-- Hi, I’m @chusovich
+Hi, I’m @chusovich
-- I'm an automation systems engineer by day and home-labber by night
+I'm an automation systems engineer by day and home-labber by night
-- I’m current working on deploying smart home devices with ESPHome

 <!---
 chusovich/chusovich is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.